 Christenings or baptisms – are they the same thing?
 If they are then why do they have two different names?
 This used to really confuse me.
-I remember searching for a baptism card, but all I could find at the shop was christening cards.
-What’s the deal?
+I remember searching for a baptism card at the shop, but all I could find was christening cards.
+Is there a difference?

-Baptism and christening are two different names used by different groups of people for basically the same thing.
-The main difference today is that a christening is for a young child/baby, but baptism is for everyone.
-Also, some christenings emphasize giving the child a christian name.
+Baptism and christening are two words used by different groups of people for basically the same thing.
+The main difference today is that the word christening is often used when a baby is baptised.
+But when an adult is baptised we normally use the word baptism.

 What is Baptism?